 One by Force

 There are three basic reasons why search engines will crawl your site.
 The spiders will come when you first create your site.
 This might take a few months but they will come automatically (no need to submit anything).
-The next two are based on how often you update your content and if you re-submit your site to be crawled.
+The next two are based on how often you update your content (never underestimate the power of visual communication) and if you resubmit your site to be crawled.

 We’ll spend the majority of this article going over what an optimized website looks like.
 Before you dig right in, you might want to run your website through this free on-page SEO crawler to see what your website’s on-page analysis looks like.